Crossed modular categories and the Verlinde formula for twisted conformal blocks: Proof of Theorem

 The structure sheaf of the normal bundle $\mathcal{O}_{ND}$ is isomorphic to ${\bigoplus}_{m\geq 0}\mathcal{I}^m/\mathcal{I}^{m+1}$ and $\mathcal{D}_{ND}^{0}={\bigoplus}_{m\geq 0}\mathcal{I}^m\mathcal{D}_{S}^{0}/\mathcal{I}^{m+1}\mathcal{D}^0_S$.
 Now given a $\mathcal{D}_S^0$-module $\mathcal{F}$, the module

 is naturally a $\mathcal{O}_{ND}$-module as well as a $\mathcal{D}^0_{ND}$-module.
-The above definition of specialization functor is just the graded sum of the $V$-filtration on the $\mathcal{D}_S^0$-module $\mathcal{F}$.
+This (Equation \eqref{eqn:specializationformula}) definition of specialization functor is just the graded sum of the $V$-filtration on the $\mathcal{D}_S^0$-module $\mathcal{F}$.
 The notion of $V$-filtration is due to Kashiwara \cite{Kashiwara} and Malgrange \cite{Malgrange} and the fact that Equation \eqref{eqn:specializationformula} gives the Verdier specialization follows generalizations of the definition of the nearby cycles functor using the $V$-filtration.
 We refer the reader to \cite[Theorem 4.7.8.5]{Ginzburg} and \cite[Section 3]{Saito}.

 Let ${\Lambda}$ be a line bundle on $S$ as before and let $D$ be a smooth divisor.
 Let $c$ be a rational number and consider the category $\mathscr{D}_{\Lambda,c}\operatorname{Mod}(S)$ of locally free sheaves of $\mathcal{O}_S$-modules with an action of $\mathcal{A}_{c\Lambda}(-\log D)$.
 Formula \eqref{eqn:specializationformula} gives a functor: where $p: ND\rightarrow S$ factors through the natural projection.